|

 city limits.
 Woodshock 81' was Max and the Makeups'

 first ever public performance.
+In

 1984, Alvarez founded Not Records Tapes and began to crank